21 Best Places to Visit in Italy

 At its height in the 13th and 14th centuries, Siena rivaled Florence for its arts and culture, and it still has a wealth of art and architectural treasures.
 The highlight is the magnificent Cathedral of Santa Maria Assunta, whose inlaid marble facade and striped bell tower stand dramatically among Siena's mostly red brick buildings.
 The cathedral interior is a museum of works by great artists and sculptors, including Donatello, Giovanni Pisano, Bernini, and Lorenzo Ghiberti.

-But art treasures are not its only attractions.
+But art treasures are not Siena's only attractions.
 The winding medieval streets and broad plazas are inviting places to wander.
 Piazza del Campo is considered one of Europe's finest medieval public squares.
-Twice each summer, the gigantic, sloping main square is the scene of a chaotic horse race known as the Palio.
+Twice each summer, this gigantic, sloping main square is the scene of a chaotic horse race known as the Palio.

 As the canals characterize Venice, and the Renaissance is the essence of Florence, in Naples, it's the sheer exuberance that will hold you spellbound.
 It's a boisterous place, its narrow streets filled with color, noise, and life.